Vaeshkar/02_module_frontend/README.md

 This repository will grow with:
 - Daily or weekly project folders
 - Personal experiments and sandbox files
+- Refactored folder structure by topic (CSS, JS, DOM, JSX, Projects), once the module is done.
 - Notes and summaries on each topic covered

 Stay tuned for: